 - Name of pupil;

-- Written instructions provided by the parent/parents or doctor;
+- Written instructions provided by the parent/foster parent or doctor;

 - Prescribed dose;

 - Expiry date.

-Written permission from parent/parents will be required for pupils to self-administer medicine(s).
+Written permission from parent/foster parent will be required for pupils to self-administer medicine(s).
 A 'Request to Self- Administer Medication Form' must be completed.